LeonardoGodoy/camaloon-bike-shop-api/docs/data_modeling_second_try.md

 ```

 ### ProductVersionPropertyValue
-The *ProductVersionPropertyValue* keeps track of a **specific product version chacateristic**.
+The *ProductVersionPropertyValue* keeps track of a **specific product version characteristic**.
-- This table tends to have loads of recods.
-So we have to keep things as simples as it can be.
+- This table tends to have loads of records.
+So we have to keep things as simples as they can be.
 - To decrease the number of hits in this table during the form building we could add a jsonb field in the product_version and update it only when the product changes.

 ```ruby